amirbar/rnn.wgan/README.md

 ```

-Paramters can be used in the following way:
+Paramters can be set by either changing their value in the config file or by passing them in the terminal:

 ```
 python curriculum_training.py --START_SEQ=1 --END_SEQ=32